ibm-cloud-docs/activity-tracker/events_collect.md

 # Collecting events
 {: #events_collect}

-In {{site.data.keyword.at_full_notm}}, you can differentiate events by scope as global or location-based events.
-The scope determines where an event is available for analysis.
-In an event, the field [**logSourceCRN**](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-event#logSourceCRN) includes information about the scope.
+In {{site.data.keyword.at_full_notm}} (AT), events are collected automatically for most enabled-AT services.
+However, some services might require an upgrade of the service plan, a configuration setting, or both, for you to be able to collect and analyze them.
 {:shortdesc}

 To collect and monitor activity in your account, you must provision the {{site.data.keyword.at_full_notm}} (AT) service in your account.
 Then, as soon as an instance of an AT-enabled service is provisioned, events are collected and available for monitoring.

+You can differentiate events by scope as global or location-based events.
+The scope determines where an event is collected and available for analysis:

-**Collection of management events** is automatic for AT-enabled services, except Watson services that require a paid plan.
+* **Collection of management events** is automatic for AT-enabled services, except Watson services that require a paid plan.

-**Collection of data events** is also automatic with the exception of some services where you must opt-in to collect those events.
+* **Collection of data events** is also automatic with the exception of some services where you must opt-in to collect those events.
 To opt-in, you might need to configure the service, upgrade the service plan, or both.